squattingmonk/nasher/README.md

     - default: `true`
     - note: you will want to disable this if you have some areas that are present in a hak or override and not the module itself.
+- `useModuleFolder`: whether to use a subdirectory of the `modules` folder to store unpacked module files.
+This feature is useful only for NWN:EE users.
+    - default: `true` during install; `true` during unpacking unless explicitly specifying a file to unpack

 These options are meant to be separate from the package file (`nasher.cfg`) since they may depend on the user.